itchio/butler/docs/single-files.md

   * Some installers require the Administrator password to proceed

 > Your players may not have administrative rights on their gaming computer!
-They shouldn't be needed to play your a game.
+They shouldn't be needed to play your game.

-  * Some installers have an interface that cannot be hidden (ie. the have no silent mode)
+  * Some installers have an interface that cannot be hidden (ie. they have no silent mode)
   * Some installers do not let users pick the install location

 And finally, all installers have various failure conditions that